Distribution-Protocol/ERCProtocolDraft/README.md

 ### Community Management with a Single Parent Token or a Selected Edition of Child Tokens

 The default setup enables a single parent token to set editions and the corresponding validation rules.
-A potentially advanced setup could lock the parent token into the distributor contract, and delegate the management role to a particular edition of child tokens.
+A potentially advanced setup could delegate the management role to a particular edition of child tokens.

 ### The Main Contract that Implements the Distributor Interface for Edition Creation

 The main contract must implement both the ERC721 and the Distributor Interface.
 The Distributor Interface provides functions to to setup editions and the corresponding validation rules.
-Optionally, the main contract may implement additional functions that are guarded by the the actions parameter, denoted as uint96 flags in the editions.
+Optionally, the main contract may implement additional functions that are guarded by the the actions parameter, denoted as action bits (uint96) in the editions.
 Such a design removes the dependency of the edition based permission control on the implementation of contract functions.
 However, the design only enables invocation of functions using actions parameter, but it does not specify the party.
-It is up to the developer to set up additional ownership checks, i.e. the actions flag ensures the invocation of the "revoke token" function on the child token is permitted by a particular edition,  but it requires additional ownership check to make sure this is a parent token only function.
+It is up to the developer to set up additional ownership checks, i.e. the action bits ensure the invocation of the "revoke token" function on the child token is permitted, but it requires additional ownership check in the contract to make sure this is a parent token only function.

 ### Flexible Implementation of Actions